ping-sec/blog/ping-sec.com/blog/PING's Homelab Guide - WIP.md

 I am choosing [Proxmox](https://www.proxmox.com/en/downloads/proxmox-virtual-environment/iso) for the build this time.
 It's always been a bit of a mystery to me and I finally have the ability to learn it by tinkering with it in the comfort of my home.
 If I tried this all in a cloud lab, I'm looking at hundreds of dollars per month for all the VMs and storage and such I tinker with on a daily basis.

+# Firewall - OPNsense, PFsense, and Protecli Firewalls
+__Coming soon__

+# Network Switches
+__Coming Soon__

+# Wireless Access Points
+__Coming Soon__

 # Miscellaneous Supplies
 You'll want to have some thermal paste on hand and it doesn't hurt to have some spare ethernet patch cables and SATA cables.
 I've known SATA cables to go bad and completely confuse my troubleshooting efforts.
 I have thought whole drives were bad before and it was a simple SATA cable change that fixed me right up.

 Again, this isn't a gaming build so some artic 5 silver thermal paste is probably good.
 One shouldn't need something fancy like liquid metal.
 You'll only need a healthy dot, like the size of a BB for installing the CPU Cooler(s).

 # Additional Considerations
 A homelab doesn't have to be just a box with some drives in it.
 Once you have your goals in mind, you can expand or shrink your expectations from there.
-Some add in gear like network switches for learning Cisco's IOS
+Some add in gear like network switches for learning Cisco's IOS or a firewall is a good way to start setting up advanced projects.
 # Misc Pictures of my build unboxing:

 For starters, I ordered a 4u rack mounted case, the Rosewill RSV-R4100U case from eBay.
 Why a 4u case?
 I found a good deal on it and I already have a rack that lives in my closet that will fit the new machine nicely.
 There happens to be space for either 7x 3.5" hard drives or 14x 2.5" SSD slots.